differential-games/differential-space/README.md

 The game doesn't yet support modifying what port the server/client communicate through.

 ## TODO
+These are not in order.

-1. **Color-blind mode**.
+- **Color-blind support**.
-Ideally the default colors scheme should be deuteronamoly- and deuteranopia-friendly.
+The color scheme should be deuteronamoly- and deuteranopia-friendly, and use shapes to indicate ownership as well as colors.
-1. **Battle prediction**.
+- **Battle prediction**.
 Show estimated damage dealt to enemy planets.
-1. **Window resolution**.
+- **Window resolution**.
 Allow setting the game window resolution.
-1. **Linux and Mac installation**.
+- **Linux and Mac installation**.
+- **Rotation speed**.
+Allow configuring how quickly stars move.
+- **More players**.
+Support up to 16 players.

+## Non-Goals
+This was a fun project to work on for my video series, but I'm not going to do much else on it.
+If you'd like to contribute code to do these, feel free!

+- Remote multiplayer